 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.81 minutes getting to work every day.

 In terms of college education, Sandusky is nearly on par with the US average for all cities of 21.84%: 17.39% of adults 25 and older in Sandusky have a bachelor's degree or advanced degree.

 The per capita income in Sandusky in 2018 was $25,118, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $100,472 for a family of four.
 However, Sandusky contains both very wealthy and poor people as well.

 Sandusky is an extremely ethnically-diverse city.
 The people who call Sandusky home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sandusky residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sandusky include Irish, Italian, English, and Polish.
+Important ancestries of people in Sandusky include German, Irish, Italian, English, and Polish.

 The most common language spoken in Sandusky is English.
 Other important languages spoken here include Spanish and Portuguese.